chkp-rolandop/devsecops-training-shiftleft/README.md

 ## ShiftLeft Lab 2: Modify shiftleft.yml to run code scan, image scan and terraform scan
 - Fork demo app project into your github account - https://github.com/ilavender/demo-app
-- Copy shiftleft executable from the devsecops-training-shiftleft repo into your own.
+- Copy shiftleft executable from the devsecops-training-shiftleft folder into your own shiftleft-cicd-demo folder.
 - In shiftleft.yml add code to perform the following:
     - clone demo-app
     - run shiftleft source code scan